omridevk/ng-keyboard-shortcuts/README.md

 ```

 ## Directive

+Directive can be used in either Input, Select or Textarea tags.

 ```typescript
 import { AfterViewInit, Component, ElementRef, OnInit, ViewChild } from "@angular/core";
 import { ShortcutInput, ShortcutEventOutput, KeyboardShortcutsComponent } from "ng-keyboard-shortcuts";